 Lianne Milton is a photographer, journalist, and educator.
-For nearly two decades, I have photographed environmental and socioeconomic issues across Southeast Asia, Latin America, and the US for international news publications and NGOs, including a significant period in Brazil (2013-2019).
-Prior, I was a newspaper photographer in California covering wine-related agriculture, immigration, and local news.
+For over two decades, I have photographed environmental and socioeconomic issues across Southeast Asia, Latin America, and the US for international news publications and NGOs, including a significant period in Brazil (2013-2019).
+Earlier in my career, I was a newspaper photographer in California covering viticulture, farmworker rights, and the social and environmental challenges facing California's agricultural communities.

 My published work brought global attention to the 2014 World Cup in Rio de Janeiro, the Zika epidemic, and other important social issues, appearing in newspapers, editorial magazines, peer-reviewed journals, and NGO reports.
 I have been a frequent contributor to news publications such as Die Zeit, Guardian UK, Le Monde Magazine, Newsweek, New York Times, US News & World Report, The Washington Post, and Wall Street Journal, as well as travel publications, including inflight magazines, Conde Nast Traveller, and National Geographic Traveller.
 I also photograph for major international NGOs, such as Audobon, ActionAid, Open Society Foundations, Smile Train, UNICEF, and UN Women.

 I hold an MFA from the University of Wisconsin-Madison and a BA in Journalism from San Francisco State University.
-Currently, I reside in Philadelphia with my husband, Fábio Erdos, and teach as an adjunct professor of photography.
+Currently, I reside in Philadelphia where I am an adjunct professor of photography, a teaching artist, and a contributing photo editor for The Philly Download.

 RESEARCH